koratkar/10y/piano-good.md

     - Memorize a small section of the piece
     - Play it intensely for up to 20min
     - Play another
+    - Repeat daily
-4. Keep doing that until you have skills
+4. Keep doing this until you have skills

+Sheet music skill level aim: La Campanella and ability to sight read

 Improv
 ------